OneMadGypsy/python_tts/README.md

 # python_tts
-Very basic python bindings for ESpeak and Balcon
+Very basic python bindings for ESpeak and Balcon.
+My only goal with this script was to homogenize the most obvious and basic features between the 2 engines.

 In the same directory as `tts.py`, you must have the Balcon and/or ESpeak executables, and dependencies, in a `balcon` and/or `espeak` directory (respectively).